-No additional cover with respect to that which is compulsory by law or provided under labour contracts is provided by the company except for supplementary F.A.S.I. insurance to cover medical expenses and a D&O policy .
+No additional cover with respect to that which is compulsory by law or provided under labour contracts is provided by the company except for supplementary F.A.S.I. insurance to cover medical expenses and a D&O policy, as well as an insurance policy for the Chief Executive Officer to cover life risk, health risk, disability risk and injury risk.